BBB lists top six coronavirus scams

 • Do your homework.
 Even if a call or message seems to come from an official source, research it before handing over sensitive information, such as your name, address, or banking information.
 Scammers often try to earn consumers’ trust by impersonating reputable, official institutions.

 • Don’t accept calls from strangers.
 Con artists may call your home claiming to work for the government or healthcare system.
-Neither the government, nor any healthcare-related agencies make unsolicited calls to individuals.
+Remember, neither the government, nor any healthcare-related agencies make unsolicited calls to individuals.

 • Avoid any “miracle” cures.
-Scammers have advertised miraculous cures and secret government vaccines.
-The claims are false.
+Some scammers have been advertising miraculous cures and secret government vaccines.

+The claims are false as there are no U.S. Food and Drug Administration-approved vaccines or drugs to prevent coronavirus, and no approved vaccines, drugs, or products specifically for curing coronavirus available for purchase online or in stores.

-• Watch out for employment scams.
+• Watch out for employment and unemployment scams.
 If you are looking for work and find an online job offer that sounds too good to be true, beware.

 • Research before you donate.
 If you feel compelled to support a coronavirus related cause with a financial donation, make sure the charity is legitimate.
 Check with Give.org to verify the trustworthiness of the soliciting charity.

 • Be alert to stimulus payment scams.
-Payments are expected to be issued automatically, with no action required from most people.
+According to official sources, payments are expected to be issued automatically, with no action required from most people.

 No one will call, email or text you from the government about your check, and you should never pay any fees to receive your stimulus payment.
 Nor should you receive a message on how to find out the status of your stimulus payment.